ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 > Monroe drew parallels to the famous passage's explanation to how low-income families in the UK have seen supermarkets either noticeably increase prices on "budget" lines of basic food and goods (an example Monroe used cited an over 300% increase on a bag of rice at one store in the last year, while cutting the amount of rice in the bag in half) as the country faces the continuing economic effects of Brexit, the covid-19 pandemic, and general supply chain issues.
 With these lines, aimed at low-income households, either pricing up or being replaced with more expensive store-brand ranges, struggling families are being forced to turn to charities and food banks to sustain themselves, reckoning with over a decade of cuts to social support programs by Britain's series of Conservative governments, including Boris Johnson's current cabinet, itself rather busy right now trying to hide a long string of embarrassing, potentially illegal social gatherings by the Prime Minister during covid-19 lockdowns.

-...except that I don't see the connection.
+...except that I don't see much connection.
 But boy, impressive segue in that second sentence.

 Wikipedia now gives the original quote, starting as usual with "the reason that the rich were so rich".
 This is citation 4, pointing at *Men at Arms*.
 Then: